utahdts/utahdts.github.io/README.md

 ## Repository security
 It is strongly suggested to make your repositories "private" instead of "internal".
-Internal repositories are visible by anyone in the organziation.
+Internal repositories are visible by anyone in the organization.
 You should create a team and give the team access to the private repository.
 Public repositories require approval.
 If you want a public repo, please contact us to get the process started.

 ## Creating a repository name

 - Should be lowercase
-- Each fragment should be seperated with a dash
+- Each fragment should be separated with a dash
 - Should be at least 2 fragments (agency and project/team name)

 ### Contents and order of fragments